proudlyserving/proudlyserving.github.io/_contents/secure-yourself.md

 ---
 title: Secure yourself
-description: As digital transformation continues within government, security is often treated as an add-on option, rather than a standard service package.
-From ransomware to downed operations, the costs (financial and citizen trust) of a casual approach to security are too high to be ignored.
-When it comes to digital government, security is no longer optional.
+description: In local government, digital security is often treated as an add-on rather than a standard expectation.
+From ransomware to downed operations, the costs of a casual approach to security — both financial and to citizen trust — are too high to ignore.
+When it comes to public services, security is not optional.
 img-feat:
 author:
   - Shannah Hayley